• Home

 Email: jshi@hkbu.edu.hk

 Dr Jade Shi received her bachelor degree in physics at Zhongshan University in 1999.
 She went on to pursue her Ph.D. study in biophysics at the University of Michigan, Ann Arbor and was awarded the degree in 2006.
 She then conducted her postdoctoral work in Tim Mitchison's lab in the Department of Systems Biology at Harvard Medical School.
-She is now an assistant professor in the Department of Physics, Hong Kong Baptist University and also the associate director of the Center for Quantitative Systems Biology.
+She is now an Associate professor in the Department of Physics and Department of Biology (affiliated), Hong Kong Baptist University and also the Director of the Center for Quantitative Systems Biology.

 Current Research Interests